 Flatline to Finish Line Documentary Crew

 This is a project of passion for Dave Watkins and his crew.
-The crewmembers behind the documentary have all had open-heart surgery themselves and they are all deeply passionate about raising awareness for heart disease and congenital heart defects.
+Many of the crewmembers behind the documentary have had open-heart surgery themselves and they are all deeply passionate about raising awareness for heart disease and congenital heart defects.
 They are all highly driven individuals, each incredibly successful in their own fields.

 This project has been the brainchild of Dave’s for the past 7 years.
 Since his own heart surgery, he’s been looking for ways to inspire others and bring awareness to the heart disease epidemic that is sweeping our nation.
 His vision for Heart: Flatline to Finish Line capitalizes on the remarkable work he has done establishing the Ironheart organization of former open-heart surgery patients and brings it to life in a way that will inform and inspire.

 Brian was born in Texas but raised on the West Coast.
 His yearning for nature and a creative lifestyle drove him West and ultimately to Seattle where he currently lives.
 He has won multiple awards as a director and his latest feature documentary has shown at over 10 film festivals in 2014 including the largest film and music event in the country, the CBGB Music & Film Festival.
 Find out more about Brian on his website, BrianNunes.com.

 Adam Knight—Director of Cinematography

 At age 5, after commandeering the family camcorder to make his own home movies, Adam had fallen in love with all things film and video.
 That same year, he had his first open-heart surgery, repairing an issue with his aorta caused by Congenital Heart Disease.